Stuartpkd/Goblin-Crypt/README.md

 ## Import Random

-This import was used to create random number generation when the computer needed to make a choice of it's own.
+This import was used to create random number generation when the computer needed to make a choice of its own.

 ## Google Auth

-Lastly this was put in place to give my code access to the Google sheets Api.
+Lastly, this was put in place to give my code access to the Google sheets Api.

 # Technologies